Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 _The file path here is the same as the file path in Part 2!_

-This will take ~50 seconds.
+This will only take a few seconds.
 Now open the folder with your video: there will be another folder in there called **“plot poses”**.
 Open that and…. (do this with pictures)

 If your confidence ratings are low, you will need to do some retraining.